Academic Integrity and Community Standards

 All University faculty, students, and staff are responsible for compliance with the rules of University Conduct.
 Copies of the full text are available in Essential Policies for the Columbia Community and at the Office of the University Senate, 406 Low Memorial Library.

 Students in the School of General Studies are part of a wider intellectual and social community that holds itself to the highest standards of tolerance, respect, integrity, and civility.
 Students who violate the standards of the University community, in academic or social behavior, are subject to disciplinary action.
-The continuance of each student upon the rolls of the University, the receipt of academic credits, graduation, and the conferring of any degree or the granting of any certificate are strictly subject to the disciplinary powers of the University.
+The continuance of each student upon the rolls of the University, the receipt of academic credits, graduation, eligibility for committee support, and the conferring of any degree or the granting of any certificate are strictly subject to the disciplinary powers of the University.

 Disciplinary authority of the University is vested by the Trustees in the President and Provost and, subject to their reserved powers, in the dean of each faculty.
-The dean and his staff are given full responsibility for establishing the standards of behavior for all General Studies students beyond the regulations included in the Rules of University Conduct and for defining procedures by which discipline will be administered.
+The dean and her staff are given full responsibility for establishing the standards of behavior for all General Studies students beyond the regulations included in the Rules of University Conduct and for defining procedures by which discipline will be administered.

 Civil Behavior and Community Standards